Siân Phillips: Other work

 She provided spoken-word backing to a track on Rufus Wainwright's 2007 album Release the Stars and appeared live with him at the Old Vic Theatre in London on 31 May/1 June 2007.
 In 2009 Phillips starred in London's West End production of Calendar Girls.
 Phillips played Juliet opposite Michael Byrne's Romeo in Juliet and her Romeo at the Bristol Old Vic from 10 March to 24 April 2010.

-In January 2011 she appeared in a new cabaret show, Crossing Borders, at Wilton's Music Hall in London.
+In January 2011, she appeared in a new cabaret show, Crossing Borders, at Wilton's Music Hall in London.
 One review said: "Her cabaret shows are always of the more traditional type.
-She’s had a long and very impressive career, and her show followed its progression, with backstage anecdotes about the people she’s met and worked with along the way.
-It may not be edgy, but it’s a truly delightful evening, by a truly delightful performer, in a truly delightful venue."
+She's had a long and very impressive career, and her show followed its progression, with backstage anecdotes about the people she's met and worked with along the way.
+It may not be edgy, but it's a truly delightful evening, by a truly delightful performer, in a truly delightful venue."

-In 2015 she played the lead character Fania Fénelon in the Arthur Miller stage version of Playing for Time at Sheffield Theatres.
+In 2015, she played the lead character Fania Fénelon in the Arthur Miller stage version of Playing for Time at Sheffield Theatres.

+In 2024, Phillips reflected on her life and career, for the first time, in Siân Phillips at 90, broadcast on BBC One on 1 March.
+The documentary includes Philips recounting, with candour, the difficulties in the later part of her marriage to O'Toole, which culminated in the ultimatum that she should leave the family home, without their two children, within the space of four hours.

 Awards and nominations

-In January 2018, Phillips was recognised for her career spanning more than 70 years at the BBC Audio Drama Awards and was given a Radio Lifetime Achievement Award.
+In January 2018, Phillips was recognised for her career spanning more than 70 years at the BBC Audio Drama Awards, and was given a Radio Lifetime Achievement Award.